IFRS 1 First-time Adoption of IFRS

 It is clarified that a subsidiary which becomes a first-time adopter later than its parent or an entity that becomes a first-time adopter later than its subsidiary, associate or joint venture must ensure that its assets and liabilities are measured in compliance with FRS 101.

 On first-time adoption of FRS 101, an entity is exempt from the IFRS 1 requirement to present an opening statement of financial position as at the date of transition.

 ICAEW guides and support

-This exclusive factsheet for Financial Reporting Faculty members is designed to assist those adopting, or considering adopting, International Financial Reporting Standards (IFRSs) for the first time.
-It considers the implications of moving to IFRSs and provides practical tips on how to manage the process.
+This factsheet is designed to assist those adopting, or considering adopting, IFRS Accounting Standards (IFRS) for the first time.
+It considers the implications of moving to IFRS and provides practical tips on how to manage the process.

 These exclusive factsheets, produced annually by the Financial Reporting Faculty for its members, highlight all new and modified requirements for preparers of IFRS accounts.
 Each annual edition focuses primarily on new requirements with mandatory application for preparers with periods beginning on or after 1 January of that year.

 Provides more information on amendment Annual Improvements 2018–2020 amendments to IFRS 1.